AaltoSciComp/scicomp-docs/README.rst

 ----

-Linking within files.
+Linking to the web.
 If possible use a permanent reference (next section), but you can also refer to specific files by name.
 Note, that for internal links there are no trailing underscores::